Nelson, Marlborough and Nelson, New Zealand

 With just 4 rooms, it is a personal and relaxed experience

 You are on the doorstep of the spectacular Abel Tasman National Park

-Call us on (858) 523-9000 to start planning your vacation to Stonefly Lodge or take a look at our itineraries to Marlborough and Nelson
+Call us on to start planning your holiday to Stonefly Lodge or take a look at our itineraries to Marlborough and Nelson

-Architecturally designed and engineered, the Lodge is built from natural stone and timber acquired from the 150 acre property and has been recognised for excellence in its environmental sensitive development and environmental sustainability.
+Architecturally designed and engineered, the Lodge is built from natural stone and timber acquired from the 150 acre property, and has been recognised for excellence in its environmentally sensitive development and environmental sustainability.

 The Lodge interior focuses on the large stone double sided fireplace which provides the ambiance to the games room, dining room and sunroom.
 Complete with library, a snooker table, and the "Matai Bar", you have the ideal setting to relax after an exciting days fly fishing or after exploring the numerous sites and attractions of the local region.

 This region repeatedly records the most sunshine hours of all of New Zealand, combined with the crystal clear waters and dozens of rivers and streams to choose from, the guided fly fishing experience offered from Stonefly Fishing Lodge can be most memorable.
 Average catch size of brown trout in this region is approx 4lb-5lb, with catches of 8lb plus quite common and the chance of a trophy 10lb brown trout may only be a cast away.